Enhancing Internet connectivity with MultiPath TCP

 In the above figure, the client is attached to two network interfaces.
 The SOCKS proxy has one address (@p).

 To establish a connection to the server, the smartphone first needs to create a connection to the SOCKS proxy.
 This enables it to use Multipath TCP on the WiFi and LTE networks, but using SOCKS delays the establishment of all connections to a remote server because the smartphone must first initiate a Multipath TCP connection to the proxy, then negotiate the version of SOCKS that will be used and finally inform the proxy of the address of the remote server.
-As shown above, SOCKS is a ‘chatty’ protocol and its usage increases the connection establishment time by two round-trip-times between the smartphone and the proxy.
+As shown above, SOCKS is a ‘chatty’ protocol and its usage increases the connection establishment time by two round-trip-times (RTT) between the smartphone and the proxy.
 In today’s Internet where latency is a key concern, adding several tens of millisecond to each TCP connection establishment attempt cannot be seen as an improvement, especially as many web applications require frequent but short data transfers.

 Another problem with using SOCKS above the open-source implementation of Multipath TCP is that, by default, this implementation tries to use all the available network interfaces and prefers the one with the lowest delay.
 Most network operators prefer to use the DSL network first and only start to use the LTE network once DSL is fully utilized.
 We solved this problem with a flexible path manager that received an Applied Networking Research Prize from the IRTF.